rOpenGov/eurostat/vignettes/2015-RJournal/lahti-huovari-kainu-biecek.md

 %\usepackage[utf8]{inputenc}
 -->

-This document reproduces the figures and tables for [our manuscript (in preparation)](RJwrapper.pdf) on the [eurostat R package](https://github.com/rOpenGov/eurostat), assuming that the required R extensions have been installed.
+This document reproduces the figures and tables in [our manuscript (in preparation)](RJwrapper.pdf) on the [eurostat R package](https://github.com/rOpenGov/eurostat), assuming that the required R extensions have been installed.
+For detailed explanation of the examples, see the manuscript text.

-To reproduce the manuscript, clone the [repository](https://github.com/rOpenGov/eurostat), navigate to the [./vignettes/2015-RJournal](https://github.com/rOpenGov/eurostat/tree/master/vignettes/2015-RJournal) subdirectory and convert the [Rmarkdown source
+To reproduce the complete manuscript PDF, clone this [repository](https://github.com/rOpenGov/eurostat), navigate to the [./vignettes/2015-RJournal](https://github.com/rOpenGov/eurostat/tree/master/vignettes/2015-RJournal) subdirectory and convert the [Rmarkdown source